aryacliche/Algorithmic-Design-of-Matrix-Multiplier/README.md

 ```

 **Matrix multiplication with a fully unrolled multiplication took $\approx260 \t{ ms}$.**

+### Pipelining : To be or not to be?
+The `mmul` module is pipelined in the original case.
+The above module for dot-product computation isn't pipelineable.
+Thus is it better to keep the dot product pipelineable itself?
+- By using an unrolled version of the dot product module with a parallelism of just 8, we get a runtime of $560 \t{ ms}$.
+This is double of what we get when we use 16x parallelism.
+Thus, it is better to just stick to the above module.
 ## Part B : Dividing matrix into sub-matrices
 ### How does it bring speedup?
 $$\bf{A}\bf{B} = \begin{bmatrix}\bf{A}_{00} & \bf{A}_{01}\\\bf{A}_{10}& \bf{A}_{11}\end{bmatrix} \begin{bmatrix}\bf{B}_{00} & \bf{B}_{01}\\\bf{B}_{10}& \bf{B}_{11}\end{bmatrix} = \begin{bmatrix}\mathbf{A}_{00}\mathbf{B}_{00} + \bf{A}_{01}\bf{B}_{10} & \mathbf{A}_{00}\mathbf{B}_{01} + \bf{A}_{01}\bf{B}_{11}\\